icopy-site/awesome/docs/awesome/awesome-npm.md

 ### Don't add to package.json when installing

-By default npm adds packages you install to the `dependencies` field in package.json (https://github.com/sindresorhus/awesome-npm/blob/master/since v5).
+By default npm adds packages you install to the `dependencies` field in package.json (since v5).
 You can prevent this by specifying the `--no-save` flag.
 You can add a package to `devDependencies` with `--save-dev`/`-D`:

 ```
 $ npm install --save-dev ava